Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), Slovakia is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-Slovakia has fully aligned its legal framework with the EU acquis communitaire as it relates to accounting and auditing.
+As a Member State of the European Union (EU), Slovakia is subject to accounting, auditing, and corporate reporting requirements established in EU Regulations and Directives, as transposed into national law.
+The principal legal framework is set out in Act No. 431/2002 Coll. on Accounting and Act No. 423/2015 Coll. on Statutory Audit.

 • Regulation of Accountancy Profession

-Only Certified Auditors are regulated at the state level under Act No. 423/2015 on Statutory Audit.
-The legislation regulates auditors and the conduct of audits, and outlines the activities, rights, and duties of auditors, audit firms, and assistant auditors.
-It also establishes both initial and continuing professional development requirements for auditors; entry requirements to the auditing profession; professional standards that should be adhered to; the requirement for the implementation of quality assurance review mechanisms; and a requirement for an investigation and disciplinary arrangement.
+In Slovakia, only statutory auditors are regulated at the state level under Act No. 423/2015 Coll. on Statutory Audit.
+The law governs the audit profession, including the conduct of audits, and defines the rights, duties, and responsibilities of statutory auditors, audit firms, and assistant auditors.
+It also establishes requirements for entry into the profession, initial and continuing professional development, the application of professional standards, the operation of a quality assurance review system, and an investigation and disciplinary framework.

-Act No. 423/2015 created the Úrad pre dohl’ad nad výkonom auditu (UDVA) as the independent audit oversight body, responsible for oversight over statutory auditors and audit firms; third-country auditors and third-country audit firms registered in Slovakia; the activities of the Slovenská Komora Audítorov (SKAU); public interest entities (PIEs); and large companies as defined in the Act.
+Act No. 423/2015 Coll. established the Úrad pre dohlad nad výkonom auditu (Audit Oversight Authority) as the independent public oversight body.
+The authority is responsible for the oversight of statutory auditors and audit firms, third-country auditors and audit firms registered in Slovakia, and the activities of the Slovenská komora audítorov (Slovak Chamber of Auditors).
+Its oversight responsibilities also extend to audits of public interest entities (PIEs) and other entities defined in the law.
+Public information published by the authority confirms its role as the competent body for licensing, registration, inspection, and enforcement in the audit profession in Slovakia.

 • Audit Oversight Arrangements

-Act No. 423/2015 on Statutory Audit establishes the Úrad pre dohl’ad nad výkonom auditu (UDVA) as the independent public audit oversight authority.
+Act No. 423/2015 Coll. on Statutory Audit establishes the Úrad pre dohlad nad výkonom auditu (Audit Oversight Authority) as the independent public audit oversight authority in Slovakia.

-In accordance with the law, entities subject to UDVA oversight are statutory auditors and audit firms; third-country auditors and third-country audit firms registered in Slovakia; the activities of the Slovenská Komora Audítorov (SKAU); public interest entities (PIEs); and large companies as defined in the legislation.
+In accordance with the law, entities subject to the oversight of the Audit Oversight Authority include statutory auditors and audit firms, third-country auditors and third-country audit firms registered in Slovakia, the activities of the Slovenská komora audítorov (Slovak Chamber of Auditors), public interest entities (PIEs), and other large entities as defined in the legislation.

 • Professional Accountancy Organizations